AdyRock/homey-netscan/README.md

 ### TCP Port

 The TCP port driver allows to watch a TCP port on a specified IP-address.
+Any errors trying to connect, including a timeout, will be interpreted as the device being unavailable.

 #### TCP Port Triggers